tracetronic/testguide_report-generator/README.md

 A small example may look like this:

 ```
-# import necessary classes for the TestSuite creation
+# import necessary classes for the TestSuite creation and the .json generator
-from testguide_report_generator import TestSuite
-from testguide_report_generator import TestCase, Verdict

-# import the .json generator
-from testguide_report_generator import Generator
+from testguide_report_generator import TestSuite, TestCase, Verdict, Generator

 def create_testsuite():